Nivedita Jain

-Nivedita Jain (9 June 1979 – 10 June 1998) was a beauty contestant and an actress who appeared in Kannada films.
+Nivedita Jain (9 June 1979 – 10 June 1998) was an Indian beauty contestant and an actress who appeared in Kannada films.
 She was crowned Miss Bangalore in 1994.
 She made her debut as actress in the 1996 film Shivaranjini.

 Career

 Jain started her acting career as early as when she was 16.
 She was approached by the Rajkumar's home production in 1997 with a two-film offer.
 The first released movie was Shivaranjini opposite Raghavendra Rajkumar and the second release was Shiva Sainya opposite Shivarajkumar.
 The latter film was successful and she began to get offers from many other production houses.
 She made a cameo appearance alongside Ramesh Aravind in the hit movie Amrutha Varshini.
-She also played a vital role in the Arjun Sarja, Tabu starrer Tamil film, Thaayin Manikodi.
+She also played a vital role in the Arjun Sarja, Tabu starrer Tamil film, Thayin Manikodi.
 She had been set to star again opposite Arjun in Selva's Thenaali Raja, but the film was later cancelled.

 Majority of her films were released in single year and with her death in the following year, her brief career came to an end.